brysonsteck/resurrection/README.md

 ## Files

-This program automatically generates a [`playerData.resurrection`](data/playerData.resurrection) file in the same directory as the plugin Jar file.
-This file contains data for each player relevant for the plugin and is important to make sure that the resurrection timing stays in effect after a server shutdown.
-If this file is deleted, moved or doesn't exist, a blank file will be created in it's place upon enabling.
+This program automatically generates a [`playerData.resurrection`](data/playerData.resurrection) and a [`settings.resurrection`](data/settings.resurrection) file in the same directory as the plugin Jar file.
+These files contain data for each player relevant for the plugin and contains settings for the plugin.
+It is important for these files to be present (and **UNMODIFIED** in the case of the playerData file) to make sure that the resurrection timing stays in effect after a server shutdown and for the proper functioning of the plugin in general.
+If these files are deleted, moved or do not exist, blank/default files will be created in it's place upon enabling.

 ***Please be aware that modifying, moving or removing this file after it's creation or while the plugin is enabled may cause the plugin to behave erratically,*** such as holding a player in a dead state for all of time and eternity.
 If you choose to do so, do it at your own risk.